D-Hank/HomePage/index.md

 ## Contact

 The first choice is email.
 Other ways should be ok.
-For some reasons, I contribute to [Gitee](https://gitee.com/dhank) more often than my github.
+For some reasons, I contribute to [gitee](https://gitee.com/dhank) more often than my github.

 ## Leisure Life

 Love to try different things.
 Now focus on:

-- Tavelling
+- Travelling
 - Photography
 - Rock & Roll